-I distinctly remember wanting to buy a few comics for the road trip I used to take with my parents and being told with a sneer by the middle aged woman across the bookstore counter, “We don’t carry comic books here!” as if I’d asked for the porn section (incidentally, there is a growing How-To-Do-Everything-Sex-Related section at my local Barnes & Nobles, so the times they are a-changin’).
-You’ll likely not encounter that kind of sneering attitude any more, with graphic novels garnering critical praise and numerous literary accolades, but comic books have a long way to go before they can sit on the mantle alongside the greats of literature.
-Some will argue that comic book readers are ignorant of what constitutes literary greatness, that if only we knew better, we’d understand that anything with the word Superman on the cover can’t possibly sit next to The Great Gatsby.
+I distinctly remember wanting to buy a few comics for the road trip I used to take with my parents, and being told with a sneer by the middle aged woman across the bookstore counter, “We don’t carry comic books here!”
+She acted as if I’d asked for the porn section (incidentally, there is a growing How-To-Do-Everything-Sex-Related section at my local Barnes & Nobles, so the times they are a-changin’).
+You’ll likely not encounter that kind of sneering attitude any more, with graphic novels garnering critical praise and literary accolades, but comics have a long way to go before they are deemed worthy to sit alongside the greats of literature.
+Some will argue that comic book readers are ignorant as to what constitutes literary greatness, that if only we knew better, we’d understand that anything with the word “Superman” on the cover can’t possibly sit next to The Great Gatsby.
 But since starting my life long journey to becoming an expert in all things story related, I never understood why any medium should be thought of as inferior to another.
-To receive my BA in English Literature, I had to read nearly one hundred authors, including such greats as Homer, Shakespeare, Chaucer, Hugo, Dumas, Dickens, Hawthorne and Melville.
-Don’t get me wrong, I love classic authors, more than most people I know, but I am at a complete loss for why Frank Miller, Alan Moore, Neil Gaiman or Grant Morrison cannot be counted among them—not necessarily as equals—but at the very least, associates.
+To receive my BA in English Literature, I had to read nearly one hundred authors, including such greats as Homer, Shakespeare, Chaucer, Hugo, Dumas, Dickens, Hawthorne, and Melville.
+Don’t get me wrong, I love classic authors, more than most people I know, but I am at a complete loss as to why Frank Miller, Alan Moore, Neil Gaiman, or Grant Morrison cannot be counted among them—not necessarily as equals—but at the very least, associates.
 I have never been taught a non-biased way to measure literary value.
-Certainly, as one professor complained recently to me about The Hunger Games, modern books lack symbolism and metaphor and grand literary themes.
+Certainly, as one professor complained to me recently about The Hunger Games, modern books lack symbolism and metaphor and grand literary themes.
 But to that I argued, so what?
 Why are grand literary themes more important than inspiring the imagination?
-And for that matter, why does it go without saying that graphic novels do not or cannot court the same grand literary themes?
+And for that matter, why does it go without saying that graphic novels do not, or cannot, court the same grand themes?
 So I’ve come to conclude, in my not very professional opinion, that these so-called literary gurus, these professors of the bygone era, are FULL OF IT.
 It’s prejudice, plain and simple.
-Certainly, there are a great deal of crappy comic books in the world, but an equal number of garbage novels too.
+Certainly, there are a great deal of crappy comics in the world, but an equal number of garbage novels too.
 Judging a story by its medium is like judging a person by his religion.
 It’s a conservative mentality, as it’s always the new kid on the block that has the most trouble fitting in.
-Only recently, film was granted art status by the high-brow community, following the footsteps of newcomers expressionism, cubism, and surrealism; so it boggles my mind how Roger Ebert, champion of film, can deny video games the status of art (or of ever achieving that status!).
-It would be like an African-American judge, having been denied the right to marry outside his race, denying marital rights to a homosexual couple.
+Only recently, film was granted art status by the high-brow community, following in the footsteps of newcomers expressionism, cubism, and surrealism; so it boggles the mind how Roger Ebert, champion of film, can deny video games the status of art (or of ever achieving that status!).

 All mediums are equal.
 Only individual works can be judged for their merit.
-To prove the point, here are five comics worthy of everyone’s respect:
+To prove the point, here are SIX comics worthy of everyone’s respect:

 1. Watchmen by Alan Moore

-Considered by many the most brilliantly conceived super hero story ever told, Alan Moore deconstructs the super hero psychologically and sociologically.
-What are the moral implications to becoming a god?
-And what happens to real world politics and history when super humans become part of it?
+Considered by many the most brilliantly conceived super hero story ever told, Alan Moore deconstructs the concept of the super hero, regarding the ethics of vigilantism, the implications to becoming a god, and asking what happens to real world events when super humans become part of it.
 There is symbolism here also, if one cares to look for it, like the streak of blood on the cover that forms the hand of a clock counting down to doomsday.
+Not long ago, Time Magazine had the foresight to include Watchmen in their list of 100 greatest works of literature, not greatest greatest comics, mind you, but literature as a whole.

 2. The Dark Knight Returns by Frank Miller